neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 For the solid domain, the outer surface of the duct and the tops and bottoms of the pins and ducts are assumed insulated.
-At fluid-solid interfaces, the solid temperature is imposed as a Dirichlet condition, where nekRS computes the surface temperature.
+At fluid-solid interfaces, the solid temperature is imposed as a Dirichlet condition, where NekRS computes the surface temperature.

 The gap region between the pellet and the cladding is unmeshed, and a quadrature-based thermal contact model is applied based on the sum of thermal conduction and thermal radiation